Skip Navigation

 Information and Communication

-Communication with family members, caregivers and the individual is important to help you better serve and involve both youth and adult participants with disabilities in the programs you are conducting.
-It must be assumed that the participant is able to do any task or program until they tell you that they cannot or that they need a modification/accommodation.
-The accommodations that you provide need to be approved by the participant and/or legally consenting guardians.
-(Johnson et al. 2016)
+Communication with family members, caregivers, and the individual is important to better serve and involve both youth and adult participants with disabilities in the programs.
+It must be assumed that the participant can do any task or program until they express that they cannot or need a modification/accommodation.
+The accommodations provided must be approved by the participant and/or legally consenting guardians.

 It is best to determine the needs of participants as early as possible to plan for any agreed-upon accommodations.
-A protocol for legally, respectfully, and efficiently ascertaining whether there are individuals with disabilities with such needs in your program should be developed such as an optional information sheet, or optional section of the program registration form.
+A protocol for legally, respectfully, and efficiently ascertaining whether there are individuals with disabilities with such needs in a program should be developed such as an optional information sheet or optional section of the program registration form.
 This form should be provided to all participants as it would be considered discrimination to require only certain participants to complete the information based on assumptions made.
-The questions posed should focus on the accommodations and assistance that individual participants need to be successful in the program, and should not be used as a vehicle for labeling the specific disability that affects the participants (Johnson et al. 2016).
+The questions posed should focus on the accommodations and assistance that individual participants need to be successful in the program and should not be used as a vehicle for labeling the specific disability that affects the participants.

-Be sure to follow the policies and procedures of your organization and maintain confidentiality of all personal information provided at all times.
+At all times, maintain confidentiality of all personal information while following the organization’s policies and procedures and.
 Ensure that the medical history portion of the program enrollment paperwork is complete and accurate.
 Keep it readily available, but confidential.

 Below are some tips regarding communication and information gathering: